DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 allows multiple CI jobs to operate concurrently with safety.
 Each parallel runner/job can own its own clone without duplicating storage.
-Further, developers may even clone from last-night's CI builds as long as they're operating within the same filesytem (or storage cluster).
+Further, developers may even clone from last-night's CI builds as long as they're operating within the same filesystem (or storage cluster).

+### Proven

 The original inspiration for this solution comes from NetApp, where I was part of the SCM team supporting ONTAP developer builds in Perforce.
-For very large source code trees with their resulting large C/C++ builds, we were able use NetApp's own thin-provisioned FlexClone technology to construct developer workspaces pre-seeded with the latest nightly CI build virtually instantaneously.
+For our very large source code trees with their resulting large C/C++ builds, we leveraged NetApp's own thin-provisioned FlexClone technology.
+This enabled us to construct developer workspaces pre-seeded with the latest nightly CI build virtually instantaneously.

 NetApp and Perforce have published their Perforce implementation of this
 solution:

 - https://swarm.workshop.perforce.com/projects/netapp-p4flex/

-This provided a very significant developer productivity gain, in most cases.
+This solution provided a very significant developer productivity gain, in most cases.
 Developers no longer needed to do an initial ONTAP build in their workspaces.
-They could simply clone last-night's CI build, sync their client to pick up today's changes, and then perform an incremental build from there.
+They could simply clone last-night's CI build workspace, sync their client to pick up today's changes, and then perform an incremental build from there.

 Reliability was not perfect however, and broken builds could result in the developer having to do a clean full build to get back on track.

 Conan improves reliability and error-recovery significantly.
-If the Conan cache is corrupted somehow, rebuilding the cache is as simple as creating a new cache clone, or worst-case, re-populating the cache from artifact management.
+If the Conan cache is corrupted somehow, rebuilding the cache is as simple as creating a new cache clone.
+Or worst-case, re-populate the cache from artifact management.
 Incremental builds become incremental downloads instead.
-Additionally, Conan separates the cache storage from the developer workspace, so the impact of cache issues is isolated from the SCM workspace, and vice-versa.
+Additionally, Conan separates the cache storage from the developer workspace.
+The impact of any cache issue is isolated from the SCM workspace, and vice-versa.

 ## Environment and Initial Setup